-If any mistakes in lighting aren’t fixed quickly then it’s likely that damage to a chameleon’s health caused by this is irreversible, meaning a short life for your pet.
+If any mistakes in lighting aren’t fixed quickly then it’s likely that damage to a chameleon’s health caused by these mistakes is irreversible, meaning a short life for your pet.

-I know the above sounds alarming but it’s important you understand the importance of getting a chameleon’s lighting correct from the beginning.
+I know the above sounds alarming but you must understand the importance of getting a chameleon’s lighting correct from the beginning.

 What lights do chameleons need?

-I’ve written a more detailed article on this topic here but to summarize a chameleon needs two types of light to survive.
-A third one is optional but is useful to make the habitat less dingy looking and therefore making your chameleon happier.
+I’ve written a more detailed article on this topic here but to summarize a chameleon needs three types of light to survive and thrive.

 The lights your chameleon needs are:

 - Heat light – This is essential as chameleons can’t thermoregulate their body temperature and instead rely on the sun to regulate it for them.
 A heat lamp provides a spot for the chameleon to bask in and also helps maintain the ambient temperature of the cage.